huggingface/blog/inference-pro.md

 ### Code infilling with Code Llama

 Code models like Code Llama can be used for code completion using the same generation strategy we used in the previous examples: you provide a starting string that may contain code or comments, and the model will try to continue the sequence with plausible content.
-Code models can also be used for _infilling_, a more specialized task where you provide prefix and suffix sequences, and the model will try to guess what should go in between.
+Code models can also be used for _infilling_, a more specialized task where you provide prefix and suffix sequences, and the model will predict what should go in between.
+This is great for applications such as IDE extensions.
 Let's see an example using Code Llama:

 ```Python
 API_URL = "https://api-inference.huggingface.co/models/codellama/CodeLlama-13b-hf"